 Trust your instincts and don’t delay.
 Get away as quickly as possible.

-If you can’t flee, obstruct or deny the active shooter from accessing your area.
-Relocate if needed.
+If you can’t flee, obstruct or deny the active shooter access to your area.

 If all else fails...

-- Stand near the door, not across the room.
+Stand near the door, not in the middle of the room.